This post may contain affiliate links. Please read my disclosure policy for details.

 Prepare all your ingredients

 1. Cook the rice (see all details to make the best rice here).
-Once cooked, leave the rice in the fridge for at least an hour (you can also prepare this anytime earlier during the day).
+Once cooked, refrigerate it for at least an hour (you can also prepare it earlier in the day).
+Using cold rice helps prevent your bibimbap from becoming mushy.

-2. Dehydrate the dried shiitake mushrooms by placing them in boiling water for about 15 min.
+2. Rehydrate the dried shiitake mushrooms by soaking them in boiling water for about 15 minutes.

-3. Prepare the marinade for the beef.
-Mix soy sauce, mirin, sesame oil, sugar and pepper together.
-Cut the beef into strips and mix it well into the marinade.
-Let it sit in the fridge for at least 30 min so that the beef can absorb the flavors.
+3. Mix all the beef marinade ingredients together.
+Cut the beef into strips and coat them well with the marinade.
+Let it sit in the fridge for at least 30 minutes to absorb the flavors.

-4. Prepare the gochujang sauce by mixing gochujang, corn syrup and sesame oil.
+4. Prepare the gochujang sauce by mixing all the sauce ingredients together.
 Set aside in the fridge.

-7. Squeeze the water out of the shiitake mushrooms and chop them.
+5. Squeeze out excess water from the rehydrated shiitake mushrooms and chop them.

-8. Sauté the zucchini in a pan with 1 tbsp sesame oil for 1 min.
-Set it aside.
+6. In a pan, sauté the zucchini with 1 tbsp sesame oil for 1 minute.
+Set aside.

-9. Sauté the carrots in the pan with 1 tbsp sesame oil for 1 min.
-Set it aside.
+7. Sauté the carrots in the pan with 1 tbsp sesame oil for 1 minute.
+Set aside.

-10. Place the shiitake mushrooms in the pan, add 1 tsp sesame oil, 1 tbsp soy sauce, salt and pepper.
-Sauté the sliced shiitake mushrooms in the pan for 2min.
+8. In a pan, sauté the sliced shiitake mushrooms for 2 minutes with 1 tsp sesame oil, 1 tbsp soy sauce, salt, and pepper.
 Set aside.

-11. Heat water in a pot, when boiling, add the spinach and blanch them for about 2-3 min.
-Drain the water and press the excess water out of the spinach.
-Set them aside, and add some salt, 1 tsp sesame oil and a pinch of garlic.
-Mix well.
+9. Boil water in a pot.
+Add the spinach and blanch for 2–3 minutes.
+Drain and press out the excess water.
+Season with salt, 1 tsp sesame oil, and a pinch of garlic.
+Mix well and set aside.

-12. Heat water in another pot, when boiling, add the bean sprouts and cook them for about 2-3min.
-Set them aside, and add some salt, 1 tsp sesame oil and a pinch of garlic.
-Mix well.
+10. Boil water in another pot.
+Add the bean sprouts and cook for 2–3 minutes.
+Drain and season with salt, 1 tsp sesame oil, and a pinch of garlic.
+Mix well and set aside.

 Assemble the bibimbap

-1. Now that all the ingredients are ready, we are going to assemble them in the bowl.
-Heat your stone bowl on the stove on medium heat, add 4 tbsp of sesame oil and coat well the bottom of the pot.
-Add the rice.
-While you are assembling the rest of the ingredients, the rice at the bottom will start cooking to become crispy.
+1. Heat your Korean stone bowl on medium heat on the stove.
+Add 4 tbsp sesame oil and coat the bottom of the bowl evenly.
+Add the cold rice to the bowl.
+While you assemble the toppings, the rice at the bottom will start to cook and become crispy (this recipe serves 2, so divide the ingredients into two bowls.)

-2. Place the zucchini, carrots, mushrooms, spinach, bean sprouts and beef on top of the rice.
-Feel free to assemble them in any order of your choice.
+2. Arrange the zucchini, carrots, mushrooms, spinach, bean sprouts, and beef on top of the rice.
+You can arrange them in any order you prefer.

 Is dolsot bibimbap vegetarian?